 5 Ways to Protect Yourself From Identity Theft

 The internet is a big place where we do many important things: shopping, running businesses, catching up with old friends, finding entertainment.
 And all while we do that, there runs a risk of identity theft.
-According to this attorney, identity theft is defined as "the fraudulent acquisition and use of a person’s private identifying information.
+Identity theft is defined as "the fraudulent acquisition and use of a person’s private identifying information.
 This includes using another person’s name, address, birth date, credit card numbers and pin numbers, bank account numbers, and social security numbers for personal or financial gain.
 But there are ways to help prevent this.
 A VPN is a private network of computers that can perform on a public platform.
 A VPN allows a user to share and receive information using a public setting.
 VPN networks enable remote users to access information generally viewed from a corporate application.

 VPN have point-to-point access.
 They can send and receive data safely and securely, using encrypted protocols when necessary.